rgbkrk/obama/README.md

 ### If it's good enough for Obama, it's good enough for you.

-> Many have asked me what is the code that President Obama wrote.
+> Many have asked me what [code] President Obama wrote.
 It was a single line of JavaScript:

 ```JavaScript
 moveForward(100);